 It's the same with college.
 Students research and read and google search to find what they believe to be the ideal college.
 They listen to adults and friends comment about what makes a college "good".
 They read US News and World Reports (which is not a good idea!) and troll College Confidential and often develop a very narrow list of only the most popular colleges.
 I recently heard the President of the organization Colleges that Change Lives speak at a local high school.
 She opened with by telling the students and parents that she told her staff she was visiting the Eastside of Seattle, speaking at Bellevue High School.
 Her staff looked at her blankly and asked, "Why are you going there?
 We've never heard of that school?"
 She asked the students if they thought their high school was a good one (it is highly ranked) and of course there was an enthusiastic cheer.
 She likened this to embarking on a college search - be open to learning about places of which you've never heard.
 Just because you've never heard of a school does not mean it isn't a good one, it just means you've never heard of it.

 The perfect fit school transcends the clever anecdotal tales told by well meaning adults or the beauty of the buildings.
 A perfect fit school is not in a ranking system created by a magazine or an athletic league.
 A perfect fit school is found by trying it on for size - through a visit, a meeting, time spent getting a feel for the professors, fellow learners and campus.
 Often students have difficulty explaining just what is the detail that tipped the scale, but when they find it they know.
+While students often know what they like about a college, colleges look for a few key qualities.

 At the Accepted Life we encourage students to dig deeper than the superficial.
 We know that the perfect fit school combines the intangibles of the environment along with the important details of academics, research opportunities, and course offerings.